Quantum spin systems on infinite lattices: Infinite tensor products

 \subsection{Infinite tensor product of Hilbert spaces}

-One approach is to define first the tensor product of infinitely many copies of the one-site Hilbert space, say $\mathbb{C}^d$ for spin systems.
+One way to consider quantum spin systems with infinitely many sites is to first define a Hilbert space.
+Heuristically speaking this should be the tensor product of infinitely many copies of the one-site Hilbert space, say $\mathbb{C}^d$ for spin systems.
 Let us write $I$ for the set indexing the different sites in the system.
 The goal is to define $\bigotimes_{i \in I} \mc{H}_i$, where in our case $\mc{H}_i \cong \mathbb{C}^d$.
 We can try to generalise the tensor product construction of Section~\ref{sec:tensprod}.
 That is, we first consider $\psi = (\psi_i)$ and $\xi = (\xi_i)$, where $\psi_i, \xi_i \in \mc{H}_i$.
 The inner product between these vectors should be given by